n5ro/aframe-physics-system/AmmoDriver.md

 ```

 - Exposed properties on classes can be accessed via specially generated `get_<property>()` and `set_<property>()` functions.
 E.g. `rayResultCallback.get_m_collisionObject();`
-- Sometimes when calling certain functions you will receive a pointer object instead of an instance of the class you are epecting.
+- Sometimes when calling certain functions you will receive a pointer object instead of an instance of the class you are expecting.
 Use `Ammo.wrapPointer` to "wrap" the pointer in the class you expected.
 E.g. `Ammo.wrapPointer(ptr, Ammo.btRigidBody);`
 - Conversely, sometimes you need the pointer of an object.
 Use `Ammo.getPointer`.
 E.g. `const ptr = Ammo.getPointer(object);`.

 In A-Frame, each entity's `btRigidBody` instance is exposed on the `el.body` property.
 To apply a quick push to an object, you might do the following: